newchuyalong/libgdx-learning/Texture-packer.md

 //WINDOWS
 java -cp gdx.jar;gdx-tools.jar com.badlogic.gdx.tools.texturepacker.TexturePacker inputDir outputDir packFileName
 ```

+TexturePacker can also be run from the [standalone nightly](https://libgdx.badlogicgames.com/nightlies/runnables/) without gdx.jar (i.e. without the rest of libgdx at all), just substitute `runnable-texturepacker.jar` for `gdx.jar;gdx-tools.jar` in the above.

 `inputDir` is the root directory containing the images. `outputDir` is the output directory where the packed images will be placed. `packFileName` is the name of the pack file and the prefix used for the output packed image files.